About Chitwan National Park

 From June - to September it is both Nepal's Hot season and Monsoon season.
 It can get very hot and humid in Chitwan at this time of year making trekking uncomfortable for many.

-All prices below do not include Chitwan Park's entrance fee (1,500rps per day + 13% VAT).
+All prices below do not include Chitwan Park's entrance fee (2,000rps per day).
 The prices below are subject to travel agent fluctuations.
 Do please see the section further below for full details on Chitwan park fees.

 Choose between half day, full day, two/three day, one week or private jungle treks.
 You can go in a group or alone.
 Costs may or may not include meals.
 In many cases a guesthouse will provide a packed lunch/dinner.

-Prices start from around 1400 rupees for a half day tour to 1800 for a full day tour based on 4 people.
-Overnight walks usually include accommodation.
-Is traveling alone prices double - but do shop around as you will get cheaper rates.
+Prices start from around 1400 rupees for a half day tour to 1800 for a full day jungle trek based on 4 people.
+Overnight treks usually include accommodation.
+If traveling alone prices double - but do shop around as you will get cheaper rates.

 What you can expect to see? depending on the time of year.
 Half day tours usually only end up seeing jungle, Rhesus monkeys and a few birds.
 If lucky a Rhino.
 Full day tours will have a greater chance at seeing a Rhino, birds and other wildlife.
 Overnight tours that go deeper into the jungle have very good chances at seeing Rhino and a fair chance at seeing a tiger.